Week 8: "Spring Break"

 Amazing description that will astound even myself with its wisdom

-A very rough example of the program.
+A very rough example of the backend of the upload program.

 This week has been an interesting one since I am now working on a portion of my project that I had not initially planned on working on yet.
 As I talked about in the previous blog post, I was trying to start working with the google API and go from there.
 Unfortunately I ran into an issue, weird google terms of service, that forced me to pivot temporarily.
 I am now coding a program that can be run when a user uploads a photo that will grab relevant data from the photo, such as gps coordinates , and attempt to locate the photo as best it can with the available meta data.
 If it is unable to get enough information from the photos meta data then I plan on the program prompting the user to fill out the necessary information.
 As of the time of me writing this, I have run into the issue where I don't seem to have "access to local resources", I ran into this issue when trying to test my code with just local files first.
 I don't know if this is a setting thing or something else, but I am actively investigating it.